rdm/geoh/README.md

 So this is intended to replace the geo lookup http server, and the design is supposed to be efficient for high volume geo lookups.

 Note that you can deploy many instances of this server on the same machine (to take advantages of otherwise unused cpus and memory).
+To do this, using djb's supervise: create one directory for each virtual instance, and place in each a run script which hands control over to the real instance.
+For example:

+    /supervise/geoh/ # the "concrete" instance
+    /supervice/geoh01/run # A virtual instance, this 'run' looks like:

+> #!/bin/sh
+> exec /supervise/geoh/run

 You can also deploy this on many machines if you use a load balancing front-end (but I have not managed to generate a load high enough to determine whether a load balancer is efficient enough for the multiple-machine approach to be useful).

 Use:
 ---